 Here is how to create and upload a data matrix, using Immunogenic Epitopes project as an example.

 Prepare a spreadsheet for your data based on the data matrix templates.

-We have attached example data matrices for the Immunogenic Epitopes Project here (links will follow shortly):
+We have attached an example data matrix for the Immunogenic Epitopes Project here:

 Generate HLA typing and antibody files for Donor / Recipient